-Neighborhood parks serve a residential neighborhood.
-They may be either full-size neighborhood parks or smaller public pocket parks.
-Full-size neighborhood parks are typically the backbone of a parks system, and serve as critical elements of healthy neighborhoods and places that provide relief from the built environment.
+Neighborhood Parks serve a residential neighborhood.
+They may be either full-size Neighborhood Parks or smaller public Pocket Parks.
+Pocket Parks are a subset of Neighborhood Parks and are often used in lieu of a full-size Neighborhood Park when space limitations or other constraints prohibit development a full-size Neighborhood Park.
+Fullsize Neighborhood Parks are typically the backbone of a parks system, and serve as critical elements of healthy neighborhoods and places that provide relief from the built environment.
 They are primarily located in developed residential areas, and typically have landscaping and walking surfaces that can withstand high levels of use.
+They also often contain restrooms and parking as well.
 They are spaces where neighbors can gather, children can play, and people can socialize as well as engage in recreational activities.
-Generally, neighborhood parks provided by the City of Fruita are in good condition; however, some may require minor improvements, such as additional amenities, updated facilities, and landscaping enhancements when resources become available.
-Both public and private pocket parks are provided within the City of Fruita.
-Only those that are publicly provided are described in detail in this plan.
-While private pocket parks provide a valuable resource for the community, and most within the City of Fruita are open to the general public, they are not developed and maintained to the same standards as those cared for by the Park and Recreation Department.
+Generally, Neighborhood Parks provided by the City of Fruita are in good condition; however, some may require minor improvements, such as additional amenities, updated facilities and landscaping enhancements when resources become available.